wcauchois/bitcoinfe/README.md

     rpcconnect=127.0.0.1 # optional
     rpcpassword=your_bitcoin_PW_here # required

-Once you're configurated, you should be able to launch Bitcoinfe:
+Once you're configured, you should be able to launch Bitcoinfe:

     python main.py